healthchecks/healthchecks/templates/docs/csharp.md

 # C\#

-Below is an example of making a HTTP request to SITE_NAME from C#.
+Below is an example of making an HTTP request to SITE_NAME from C#.

 ```csharp
 using (var client = new System.Net.WebClient())